KlaasVanslambrouck/lowi-cv/CURRENT_STATE_REPORT.md

 - Live stats are explicit placeholders.
 - Jarvis claims future nidus-api/Claude/tool/memory behavior, but current UI has disabled input and no API call.
 - AI retrieval/evaluation code is now connected to an active `#ai-playground` section in the local worktree, but the related component files are untracked and the latest test-run fails.
-- `lib/ai/answers.test.ts` is untracked and currently fails because a preauthored answer expects `system-lowi-intro` in the retrieved top-k for `ai-business-engineering-fit`.
+- `lib/ai/answers.test.ts` is untracked and currently fails because a preauthored answer expects `system-lowi-intro` in the retrieved top-k for `ai-enabled-systems-fit`.
 - `components/AIEngineeringPlayground.tsx` and `components/ai` are untracked even though `app/page.tsx` imports the playground.
 - Contact email and LinkedIn are placeholders.
 - No public CV PDF exists and no `public/` directory exists; download button is hidden by config.
-- Student Kick-Off period has a TODO noting exact years still need confirmation.
+- Student Kick-Off deliberately has no period: the unconfirmed years were removed and the empty value is an intentional, resolved decision rather than an open TODO.
 - Prior audit docs contain historical/stale statements: old `/cv` duplicate and `app/cv` structure are no longer present; `AUDIT-2026-07-07.md` includes references to `/api/auth/login-attempt` even though current code uses `/api/auth/login`.
 - No custom not-found page or loading states are present.
 - No live browser render was executed during this report; mobile/browser conclusions are based on current code plus existing audits.